derekjobst/django_eb_template/README.md

 # django_eb_template
 Django 1.11.2 template configured to work with AWS Elastic Beanstalk

+This was built with the help of Real Python's [Guide](https://realpython.com/blog/python/deploying-a-django-app-to-aws-elastic-beanstalk).

 ## Notes:
 1. Replace the Security Key.
 I've generated this one for the public repository:
 ```